ducky64/lacc23-embedded/lab2_1.md

 ### Now you try!

-Bring back the switch from the last lab, and use it to gate the blinking.
+Re-implement the switch code from the last lab, and use it to gate the blinking.
 When the switch is pressed, the LED should blink once every second.
 When the switch is not pressed, the LED should be off.